 Convert the interval into coprocessor requests [8000, 10000), [10000, 10100), respectively, for both region 2 and 3 (and ignore region 1, as illustrated below) and get the data via a sequential scan.

 So what if we choose a different path by using the ‘school’ column index instead of the primary index?
 TiSpark will then go through a different procedure for secondary index.
 A secondary index in TiKV is encoded like main table data.
-(For more detailed info on how TiKV encodes data, please see this post.)
+(For more detailed info on how TiKV encodes data, please see the post about computing.)
 The difference is the split / sort key is not on primary key but on the index keys, and primary key is attached at the end for each index entry.

 TiSpark reads all index entries per value range “school = ‘engineering'” to retrieve all primary keys in the similar way illustrated above.
 We don’t directly search the main table via primary keys retrieved.
 Instead, we do a shuffle by regionID for each primary key, and then in each of the executor, TiSpark tries to merges all the keys into continuous range.
 By doing so, TiSpark transforms point queries into range queries and improves performance.
 If there are cases where primary keys are sparse and scattered, then for that specific region, the system automatically adapts by downgrading point queries to a single region scan to avoid performance hit.